srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

       .. include:: installation_zmq.rst

-The :ref:`Running |project_name| <manual_running>` section of the documentation further discusses how to configure and run the gNB application.
+The :ref:`Running srsRAN <manual_running>` section of the documentation further discusses how to configure and run the gNB application.

 ----